 Under pressure: Becomes inflexible, appeals to conventional ways of doing things, resists change, and finally becomes compliant

-Fears: Lack of security, chaotic environments, hostile or conflict-oriented relationships
+Fears of the S/C disc personality type: Lack of security, chaotic environments, hostile or conflict-oriented relationships

 Possible work fits: Mediator, counselor, tradesperson, law enforcement officer, team member